sudarshanchari/Computing_Environment_Job_Scheduling/README.md

 ```

 ## Schedulers
 - For most projects I have used an academic HPCC and submit jobs to a queue through a scheduler (slurm/sbatch or pbs/qsub).
-To perform operations on multiple files I create an array of filenames in a directory and submit them as separate jobs in parallel.
+To perform the same operation on multiple files I create an array of all filenames in the target directory and submit them as separate, parallel jobs.
 Each job then can be multi-threaded as per need.
 - If you're using a conda environment, then all you need to do is activate the environment before you submit your job to a scheduler.
 - Below I provide an example of how it can be used, for say, performing adapter trimming on multile fastq files using Trim Galore.
 While this example is for slurm/ sbatch, it works just as well with a pbs/ qsub scheduler (needs appropriate tweaking) and any other ngs tools.